-Green tea figures prominently in a recent Fast Company article about 5 ways to upgrade your brain before lunch.
+Green tea figures prominently in an Fast Company article about 5 ways to upgrade your brain before lunch.
 In fact, green tea is the first suggestion by Max Lugavere, a filmaker, media personality and brain health advocate.

 The L-theanine in green tea is lauded by Lugavere for boosting working memory, reducing mental and physical stress without sedation, improving cognition and (working with caffeine) improving mood and cognitive performance.